Iced coffee drinks are refreshing beverages suitable for any time during the year.

 Differences between Thai and Vietnamese coffee.

-- Thai coffee is brewed using a filter called a tungdtom or a coffee sock filter.
+- Thai coffee is brewed using a tungdtom or a coffee sock filter.
 This filter is basically a cotton bag attached to a metal handle.

-– Originally Thai coffee was served black. - Vietnamese iced coffee is traditionally brewed with a special French drip filter that is called a phin.
-It is a small metal filter on top of the glass, holding the ground coffee and through which the water is poured to extract the coffee.
+– Originally, Thai coffee was served black. - Vietnamese iced coffee is traditionally brewed with a special French drip filter called a phin.
+It is a small metal filter on top of the glass holding the ground coffee, through which water is poured to extract the coffee.

 – Vietnamese coffee is always served with condensed milk